xronz/scripting-assessment/readme.md

 # Test Scenario

-As part of your SRE job, you have to monitor an online blockchain ethereum node.
+As part of your job, you have to monitor an online blockchain ethereum node.

 The full API reference of eth node can be found [here](https://ethereum.org/en/developers/docs/apis/json-rpc/#json-rpc-methods).